Wedge-lab/AmplificationTimeR/README.md

 ```

 ### Multiplicity data
 Multiplicity data should be derived from [`dpclust3p`](https://github.com/Wedge-lab/dpclust3p).
-The multiplicity data frame must have the following columns at a minimum: `"chr"`, `"end"`, and `"no.chrs.bearing.mut"`
+The multiplicity data frame must have the following columns at a minimum: `"chr"`, `"end"`, and `"no.chrs.bearing.mut"`.
+Other columns may be present.

 ```r
 deom_mult